 The Traffic Manager supports a wide range of protocols.
-Specialized handlers are provided for complex protocols such as HTTP, RTSP and SIP, and the software can load-balance TCP connections and UDP sessions using the 'Generic' protocol versions.
-Details about the protocol support available can be found in CHAPTER 11.
+Specialized handlers are provided for complex protocols such as HTTP, RTSP and SIP, and the software can load-balance TCP connections and UDP sessions using the "Generic" protocol versions.
+Details about the protocol support available can be found in "Protocol Support" on page 159